Search Improvements in SharePoint 2013 - An Early Look

 This article provides a high-level summary of SharePoint 2013’s search capabilities.

-Search Technologies helps organizations to plan and implement enterprise search systems using SharePoint 2013.
+Search Technologies helps organizations to plan, implement, and fine-tune enterprise search systems using SharePoint 2013.

 - FAST-like search technology (acquired by Microsoft in 2008), is at the heart of SharePoint 2013, although the code is in fact a new rewrite